pingcap/docs/how-to/secure/enable-tls-clients.md

 - To perform mutual authentication, meet both of the above requirements.

-By default, you can choose to authenticate the client from the server.
-Even if the client does not present its certificate of identification during the TLS handshake, the TLS connection can be established.
-You can also require the client to be authenticated through `require 509` when creating a user (`create user`), granting permissions (`grant`), or modifying an existing user (`alter user`).
+By default, the server-to-client authentication is optional.
+Even if the client does not present its certificate of identification during the TLS handshake, the TLS connection can be still established.
+You can also require the client to be authenticated by specifying `require 509` when creating a user (`create user`), granting permissions (`grant`), or modifying an existing user (`alter user`).
 The following is an example of creating a user:

 {{< copyable "sql" >}}